QBobWatson/ipe2tikz/README.md

 + TikZ's built-in fill patterns, used for tilings.

-+ Definitions of ipe's standard mark/reference shapes.
++ Definitions of Ipe's standard mark/reference shapes.
 (TikZ has no analogue to use.)

-+ Definitions of some of TikZ's standard arrows, so ipe knows how to draw them.
++ Definitions of some of TikZ's standard arrows, so Ipe knows how to draw them.
-  Since TikZ's arrow facility is much more sophisticated than ipe's, exported TikZ arrows will not look quite the same as they did in ipe.
+  Since TikZ's arrow facility is much more sophisticated than Ipe's, exported TikZ arrows will not look quite the same as they did in Ipe.

 + Ipe's usual `textsize` definitions.

-### The ipe compatibility library `tikzlibraryipe.code.tex`
+### The Ipe compatibility library `tikzlibraryipe.code.tex`

 This file is the TikZ glue code that complements the exporter.
 This file essentially consists of the `ipe import` style, which contains (among other things):

 + The definitions `x=1bp` and `y=1bp`.
-The basic unit in ipe is the PDF point (1/72 of an inch), which in LaTeX is a "big point" (as opposed to a "Knuth point", which is slightly smaller).
-If the exported code is to be readable, it had better use ipe's basic unit.
+The basic unit in Ipe is the PDF point (1/72 of an inch), which in LaTeX is a "big point" (as opposed to a "Knuth point", which is slightly smaller).
+If the exported code is to be readable, it had better use Ipe's basic unit.

 + Definition of the `ipe node` style, which sets the default anchor and removes inner and outer separation.

-+ Arrow tip definitions for ipe's arrows.
-Ipe's arrows look like certain standard TikZ arrows, but they behave rather differently with respect to line width, tip position, join style, etc.  The arrows defined in the `ipe` library behave almost exactly like ipe's arrows.
++ Arrow tip definitions for Ipe's arrows.
+Ipe's arrows look like certain standard TikZ arrows, but they behave rather differently with respect to line width, tip position, join style, etc.  The arrows defined in the `ipe` library behave almost exactly like Ipe's arrows.

-+ Definitions of ipe's marks (`circle`, `disk`, etc.) as TikZ `pic` commands.
++ Definitions of Ipe's marks (`circle`, `disk`, etc.) as TikZ `pic` commands.

 ## Limitations